Spatial correlations in SIS processes on random regular graphs: Corrections to SIS mean-field theory on regular lattices

-This equation, valid for homogeneous network topologies, illustrates how the local clustering of infection, as captured by $F_{II}^{(1)}$, alters the epidemic trajectories predicted by mean-field theory.
+This equation, valid for homogeneous network topologies, illustrates how the local clustering of infectiousness, as captured by $F_{II}^{(1)}$, alters the prediction of the mean-field theory for the epidemic dynamics.

-The infected-infected pairwise correlation function $F_{II}^{(r)}\left(t\right)$ approaches unity when the infection states of nodes at distance $r$ are statistically independent, which occurs in well-mixed networks ($k_0 \gg 1$), where infected nodes are expected to be randomly distributed without pronounced spatial clustering.
-Conversely, $F_{II}^{(r)}\left(t\right)$ is greater than unity when infected nodes exhibit clustering (positive spatial correlation), as commonly seen in network-based \textit{SIS} processes due to local infection spread from neighbors, making infected nodes more likely to be found near each other than by chance.
-Under typical \textit{SIS} dynamics on connected networks, values of $F_{II}^{(r)}\left(t\right) < 1$ do not occur, since infection propagation inherently generates clustering rather than dispersion.
-Therefore, the term $1 - F_{II}^{(1)}\!(t)x_I\;$ may be interpreted as an effective susceptible density, and is typically lower compared to the naive mean-field value.
-Similarly, the behavior of $F_{SI}^{(r)}(t)$ tends to lie below unity at intermediate distances due to local depletion of susceptible neighbors around infected sites.
-This attenuation reflects the saturation of infection fronts and limits the effective reach of contagion, beyond what the mean-field susceptible density would predict.
+The infected--infected pairwise correlation function, $F_{II}^{(r)}$, approaches unity when the infection status of nodes at distance $r$ are statistically independent, which occurs in well-mixed networks ($k_0 \gg 1$), where infected nodes are expected to be randomly distributed without pronounced spatial clustering.
+Conversely, $F_{II}^{(r)}$ is greater than unity when infected nodes exhibit clustering (positive spatial correlation), as commonly seen in network-based SIS processes due to local infection spread from neighbors, making infected nodes closer together than expected under independence.
+Under typical SIS dynamics on connected networks, values of $F_{II}^{(r)} < 1$ do not occur, since infection propagation inherently generates clustering rather than dispersion.
+Therefore, the term $1 - F_{II}^{(1)}\!x_I\;$ may be interpreted as an effective susceptible density, and it is typically lower compared to the naive mean-field approximation.
+Similarly, the behavior of $F_{SI}^{(r)}$ tends to lie below unity due to local depletion of susceptible neighbors around infected sites.
+This reduction reflects the rapid exhaustion of local susceptible pools, which suppresses the effective transmission rate beyond what the mean-field susceptible density would predict.
 Notably, although the SPM relies on an equation equivalent to Eq.~\eqref{eq:SISLogisticCorrectred} to describe infection dynamics, its formulation for the evolution of $F_{II}^{(1)}$ differs fundamentally (see Sec.~\ref{sec:Dynamics-F}).
 Consequently, as shown in Fig.~\ref{fig:RRG_Vailidity}, the SPM systematically overestimates the infection density at low average degrees $k_0$, whereas our MPM agrees well with corresponding numerical simulations.